linsam/python-tinydns-data/readme.md

     field 5: ttd
     field 6: loc

+ V - SVCB record

+    field 0: domain name
+    field 1: target domain name
+    field 2: priority
+    field 3: params, a semicolon (';') separated list of key=value pairs.
+Keys can be text (if known by this program) or integer.
+The '=' may be elided if there is no value for the key (value length=0) If the key is given as an integer, the value is parsed as raw data in the same style as text records (normal non-special characters or \ooo 3 digit octal sequence) where special characters include ':', '\', and ';'.
+Key's known by this program currently include 'mandatory', 'alpn', 'no-default-alpn', 'port', 'ipv4hint', and
+	     'ipv6hint'.
+Note that 'ech' is listed in the spec but it's contents are not yet defined, so this program currently doesn't accept that name.

+	     - 'mandatory' takes a ',' separated list of key names or numbers.
+	     - 'alpn' takes a ',' separated list of alpn-id's, using octal escaping for '\', ':', ',', and ';'
+	     - 'no-default-alpn' has no value
+	     - 'port' takes an integer 0 to 65535
+	     - 'ipv4hint' takes a regular format ipv4 address (4 dotted decimal
+	       numbers)
+	     - 'ipv6hint' takes an IPv6 address formatted like type '3' or '6'
+	       intents.

+	       TODO: RFC wireformat is space separated rather than semicolon or whatever.
+But it also forbids escaping in some places, which is unavoidable to our format. still, it's worth a think to see if we can support space separation to minimize conversion efforts.
+	       Also, they give a format for calling out the integer value of a key, which is 'keyN' where N is an unpadded decimal integer. field 4: ttl
+    field 5: ttd
+    field 6: loc

+ H - HTTPS record.
+Same format as SVCB See RFC9460§9 for how HTTPS records differ from generic SVCB

  / - subdelegation - modifies the way PTR records are generated for things like the '=' and '6' intents.
 This version only changes '=' (IPv4 only).
  Note: unlike other intent types, order matters for this one.
 All other